zk2k2/edubox/README.md

-EduBox is a platform designed to simplify the deployment of Virtual Machines (VMs) for educational purposes.
-It allows users to deploy VMs with a base image of their choice and install essential programming environments such as Python, Node.js, and Java.
-EduBox also supports deploying multiple VMs with different configurations, providing students with a flexible and approachable way to set up Linux environments for their learning needs.
+EduBox is a platform designed and implemented for the automated deployment of containerized Linux environments with a noVNC desktop interface, enabling users to learn Linux and run code in Python, Node.js, Java, and more.

 ## ✨ Features
-- **Flexible VM Deployment**: Deploy VMs with various base images.
+- **Flexible Deployment**: Deploy environments with various base images.
 - **Programming Environment Setup**: Easily install Python, Node.js, and Java.
-- **Multiple Configurations**: Deploy multiple VMs with different setups.
+- **Multiple Configurations**: Deploy multiple environments with different setups.
 - **User-Friendly**: Designed to be approachable for students with varying levels of technical expertise.

 ## 🚀 Getting Started